github/docs/content/codespaces/troubleshooting/troubleshooting-creation-and-deletion-of-codespaces.md

 ## Creating codespaces

 ### No access to create a codespace
 {% data variables.product.prodname_github_codespaces %} is not available for all repositories.
-If the "Open with Codespaces" button is missing, {% data variables.product.prodname_github_codespaces %} may not be available for that repository.
+If the codespace creation button is missing, {% data variables.product.prodname_github_codespaces %} may not be available for that repository.
 For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#access-to-codespaces)."

 You can't create a codespace for a private repository that's owned by an organization, unless you have write access to the repository or the organization has enabled forking for it.